Customer Data Doesn't Go On Vacation: Managing Third-Party Tags in the Hospitality Industry

 Demographic information: Data such as age, gender, location, and language preferences, which can be used to tailor marketing efforts.

-Device and browser information: Details about the device and browser visitors use, which can inform website optimization efforts (including IP and MAC address).
+Device and browser information: Details about the device and browser visitors use, which can inform website optimization efforts (including IP address).

 Purchase history: Records of user transactions, including items purchased, the amount spent, payment methods used, and payment data.